HomeSafety News AngelSense—A Wearable GPS and Voice Monitoring Device for Kids

 Unless you catch it on sale or you lock into a longer commitment, AngelSense can be a decent chunk of change up front.
 We recommend the popular Yearly Saver Plan, which offers a discount on both equipment costs and the monthly fee.

-While the price tag is larger than other GPS monitors, AngelSense is far from a standard wearable.
+Our Experience While the price tag is larger than other GPS monitors, AngelSense is far from a standard wearable.
 When it comes to equipment, this is a great example of the saying “you get what you pay for.”
 In terms of monthly cost, AngelSense’s Guardian is similar to having a cellphone plan, so you’ll want to budget accordingly.
 Check AngelSense packages and prices.

 AngelSense is staffed by a team of parents who have hands-on experience with kids with disabilities, and they are eager to jump in and help with anything you might need.
 I’m serious about this—anything you need!